-his section is designed to assist institutions as they address WASC's 2013 Standards of Accreditation for reaffirmation of accreditation.
-It provides a description of the steps involved in an institution's reaccreditation process, the components that need to be included in the institutional report, interactions with the evaluation team, and other details.
+his section is designed to assist institutions as they address WSCUC's 2013 Standards of Accreditation for reaffirmation of accreditation.
+It provides a description of the steps involved in an institution's reaffirmation process, the components that need to be included in the institutional report, interactions with the evaluation team, and other details.

-The institutional review process (IRP) described below applies to institutions that are seeking reaffirmation of accreditation.
-Other models apply for institutions seeking eligibility, candidacy, or initial accreditation, and for international institutions.
+The Institutional Review Process (IRP) described below applies to institutions that are seeking reaffirmation of accreditation.
+Other models apply for institutions seeking Eligibility, Candidacy, or Initial Accreditation.
 At the Commission's discretion, institutions may be directed to follow a process that differs from the one described in the pages that follow, and those institutions will be guided by other documents describing those reviews.